The Washington Department of Fish and Wildlife welcomes volunteers who want to assist in activities that benefit fish

-Volunteers who work 24 hours on agency-approved projects may be eligible to earn a complimentary annual Discover Pass.
-Eligible projects are those located or occurring on “Discover Pass required” posted sites managed by WDFW, including wildlife areas and recreational water access sites.
-Eligible projects may include stewardship, maintenance such as the Adopt-An-Access program, interpretation and data collection and analysis (such as community science projects) that enhance staff efforts to successfully manage fish, wildlife and habitat on department lands.
+Volunteer 24 hours on WDFW-approved projects and you can earn a complimentary annual Discover Pass.
+Eligible projects are located on “Discover Pass required” posted sites managed by WDFW, including wildlife areas and recreational water access areas.
+Eligible projects may include stewardship, maintenance such as the Adopt-An-Access program, interpretation and data collection and analysis (such as community science projects) that enhance staff efforts to successfully manage fish, wildlife, and habitat on Department lands.
 For more information about how to qualify for a complimentary pass, visit the Discover Pass website or contact your volunteer supervisor.